Pomax/lightroom-catalog-helper/README.md

 ## Supported tasks

-- List all keywords know to your catalog (as pull-down list)
+- List all keywords known to your catalog (as pull-down list)
 - View all images for a specific keyword (as image gallery, randomised slideshow, or filename list)
 - View all untagged images (as image gallery, randomised slideshow, or filename list)

+- List all collections known to your catalog (as pull-down list)
+- View all images for a specific collection (as image gallery, randomised slideshow, or filename list)

 ### Orphan management